chappers/chappers.github.io/_posts/2019-09-05-thinking-about-linear-ensembles.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 Can linear ensembles yield non-linear boundaries when the base learner is a linear model?

 On the surface, the answer surely is "no".
 How could a linear model, when combined in a linear combination yield a _non-linear_ boundary?

 On closer inspection, the answer lies on how we may ensemble, and also how we may introduce non-linearities, similar to how neural networks are trained to represent non-linear decision boundaries.

 ## Thinking about neural networks